busterbenson/notes/_pages/about.md

 **tl;dr:**

-- *Basics:* I was born in 1976, am a father to two boys, and currently live in Berkeley, CA.
+- *Basics:* I was born in 1976, am a father to two children, and currently live in Berkeley, CA.
 - *Book:* I recently wrote a book titled [Why Are We Yelling?
 The Art of Producteive Disagreement](https://busterbenson.com/whyareweyelling) about the art of productive disagreement.
 - *Tech:* I'm spent most of the last 25 years of my career working in tech (Amazon, Twitter, Slack, Patreon) and being an entrepreneur (Robot Co-op, Health Month, Habit Labs, 750 Words).
 I am currently rebuilding [750words.com](https://new.750words.com), and working at [Medium](https://medium.com/@buster).
 - *McLeod:* I also started and helped run an art gallery and bar in Seattle called [McLeod Residence](https://en.wikipedia.org/wiki/McLeod_Residence) that was around for a few years.